-And as each day passes, the algorithms grow in capability; now, even the most creative skill sets are within the machine’s reach.
+AI has been disrupting the world of design for over a decade now.
+And as each day passes, the algorithms grow in capability.
+Now, even the most creative skill sets are within machines’ reach.

 What Is Machine Learning?

-Artificial intelligence is based on the idea that systems can learn from analytic data to automate analytical model building, identify patterns, and create solutions without human intervention.
+ML is a subset of AI, defined as the capability of machines to imitate human behavior.
+AI, meanwhile, is based on the idea that systems can learn from analytic data to automate model building, identify patterns, and create solutions without human intervention.

 Why Do Designers Need to Embrace Machine Learning?